 Our Cannabis Team has assisted individuals and businesses outside the licensed cannabis industry to successfully engage with the industry.
 We have helped a wide range of clients, including real estate developers and owners, financial institutions, software developers, technology companies, investors, and vendors navigate the risks involved in working with the licensed cannabis industry.
 We have also assisted in the development of policies and guidelines to document and govern how and to what extent these clients engage with the industry.
 We have structured, negotiated, and documented a multitude of business arrangements between industry members and supporting businesses, all in the spirit of regulatory compliance.
 Making meaningful business connections with the cannabis industry requires careful navigation.
 Our multidisciplinary Cannabis Team can help individuals and businesses outside of the industry understand legal risks and assist in creating long lasting and compliant relationships.

 Our Cannabis Team assists businesses engaged in the cultivation, processing, distribution, and sale of hemp and cannabidiol (“CBD”) products.
 We help our clients successfully navigate the confusing and still-developing legal and regulatory landscape for hemp and hemp-derived CBD products.
-Our work includes guidance on the laws and regulations being introduced at the federal and state levels, such as working on Farm Bill-compliant state and tribal legislation and regulations; the protection of intellectual property; issues surrounding shipping, packaging, labeling, marketing, import and export; advice on research and research partnerships; and CBD product manufacturing issues, including infusing CBD into alcoholic beverages.
+Our work includes guidance on the laws and regulations being introduced at the federal and state levels, such as working on Farm Bill-compliant state and tribal legislation and regulations; the protection of intellectual property; issues surrounding shipping, packaging, labeling, marketing, import and export; advice on research and research partnerships; and CBD product manufacturing issues.
 Our Cannabis Team’s consistent monitoring of federal agencies and frequent communications with state regulators allow our attorneys to offer sophisticated and meaningful insight to best meet the challenges faced by our clients.

 A Note on Federal Law